aronwoost/gemini-test-repo/.gemini/styleguide.md

 ### If all commits align:
 ```
+# Commit review

-PR aligns with commit rules, feel free to merge with merge commit
+## PR aligns with commit rules, feel free to merge with merge commit
 ```

 ### If any commit does not align:
 ```
+# Commit review

-PR does not align with commit rules, you must squash
+## PR does not align with commit rules, you must squash
 ```

+**IMPORTANT: The heading must always be "Commit review" (not "Code review").**

 ## Important Notes